cham207388/docker-k8-complete-guide/README.md

     multi-gh, multi-gh-env

     In service object
-    ports section
-    NodePort type
+    NodePort type:
+      - ports
         - port needed by other pods to connect to the container running inside this pod
         - targetPort: application running inside the container's port
-    - nodePort: the one we care about the most (3000- - 32767)
+        - nodePort: the one we care about the most (30000 - 32767) 31515
+        access localhost:31515 if using docker deskstop k83 access minikube-ip:31515 if using minikube k83